Multidimensional segment trees can do range updates in poly-logarithmic time: Overview of the Original Segment Tree Algorithm

 \subsection{Lazy Propagation}

 In Section \ref{sec:update1d} we described the algorithm to update a specific array element using Segment Tree.
 In order to update a range, we can simply repeat the step $m$ times, where, $m$ is the length of the range.
-However, this leads to a time complexity of $O(nlogn)$.
+However, this leads to a time complexity of $O(nlogn)$, considering the worst case scenario, i.e., updating the entire array.
 Segment Tree overcomes this limitation by following an elegant process called lazy propagation.
 In order to do so, we keep another value called `lazy update' in each of the nodes.
 The lazy update value accounts for updating all nodes that are predecessors of the current node, or equivalently all proper subsegments of the segment we are working on.
 During querying the sequence these lazy update values are passed on to the child nodes and thus the lazy updates are propagated to the deeper nodes of the tree.

-In this process, instead of strictly going to the individual leaf nodes, if in any state we are at a node where the segment completely lies within the update range, we perform a lazy update at that node.
-We do this by updating the value of the node by adding the product of $c$ and the length of the segment operated on by that node.
+In this process, instead of strictly going to the individual leaf nodes, if in any state we are at a node where the corresponding segment completely lies within the update range, we perform a lazy update at that node.
+We do this by updating the value of the node by adding the product of $c$ and the length of the segment covered by that node.
 We also increment the lazy update value by $c$, which signifies that the elements of all the subsegments of this segment should also be updated by adding $c$ to them.
 This method of updating quite resembles the query operation, where not only we work on leaf nodes but also work on intermediate nodes enclosed in the query segment.

 Lazy propagation allows the Segment Tree to update ranges efficiently in logarithmic time $O(logn)$ as well.